Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-Although all the CSVLs can be completely enumerated by our SVL algorithm above, the connection between CSVLs of different MPGs is still unclear.
-Typically, some types of CSVLs only exist in a subgroup but \emph{not} in its parent group and vise versa as shown in Fig.~\ref{fig2}, which stems from a simple fact that the little co-group of a subgroup is not necessarily a subgroup of the little co-group of its parent group.
-Such an inconsistency also means that the classification merely using three different types cannot fully uncover the relation of all the CSVLs.
+Although all CSMLs can be completely enumerated by our SML algorithm above, the connection between CSMLs of different MPGs is still unclear.
+Typically, some types of CSMLs only exist in a subgroup but \emph{not} in its parent group and vise versa as shown in Fig.~\ref{fig2}, which stems from a simple fact that the little co-group of a subgroup is not necessarily a subgroup of the little co-group of its parent group.
+Such an inconsistency also means that the classification merely using three different types cannot fully uncover the relation of all CSMLs.

-To address this inadequacy, we carefully examined all the CSVLs enumerated by our SVL algorithm above and found that (1) MPGs that can host CSVLs have at least one subgroup as $\pm 6'$, $32/3m$, $mm2/222$, and $\pm 4'$, which are also the smallest group compatible with AFMs to guarantee the zero net magnetization, and hence we define these MPGs as four families of elementary CSVL MPGs; (2) The four families of elementary CSVL MPGs correspond to four different crystal families, hexagonal, trigonal, orthorhombic and tetragonal crystals, respectively; (3) CSVLs that can be realized in these four families of elementary CSVL MPGs come from the simplest $\overline{G}^{\bm{k}}$ and $\{g_m \}$ and have the smallest number of paired valleys; (4) For any collinear and coplanar CSVL, the symmetry axes in $\{g_m \}$ and $\overline{G}^{\bm{k}}$ must be orthogonal or parallel, and symmetries in $\{g_m \}$ and $\overline{G}^{\bm{k}}$ can be broken separately or simultaneously in orthogonal CSVLs but must be broken simultaneously in parallel CSVLs; (5) Most importantly, a complicated CSVL with more valleys that can be realized in other MPGs can always be taken as multiple copies of the simplest CSVLs realized in the elementary CSVL MPGs.
-The orthogonal and parallel CSVLs can exist in the same system whose $\{g_m \}$ and $\overline{G}^{\bm{k}}$ can be broken separately.
-Based on these discoveries, we propose four elementary families of CSVLs as a new dimension and feature to describe all the CSVLs.
+To address this inadequacy, we carefully examined all the CSMLs enumerated by our SML algorithm above and found that (1) MPGs that can host CSMLs have at least one subgroup as $\pm 6'$, $32/3m$, $mm2/222$, and $\pm 4'$, which are also four families of the smallest groups compatible with AFMs to guarantee the zero net magnetization, and hence we define these MPGs as four families of elementary CSML MPGs; (2) The four families of elementary CSML MPGs correspond to four different crystal families, hexagonal, trigonal, orthorhombic, and tetragonal crystals, respectively; (3) CSMLs that can be realized in these four families of elementary CSML MPGs come from the simplest $\overline{G}^{\bm{k}}$ and $\{g_m \}$ and have the smallest number of paired valleys/momenta; (4) For any collinear and coplanar CSML, the symmetry axes in $\{g_m \}$ and $\overline{G}^{\bm{k}}$ must be orthogonal or parallel, and symmetries in $\{g_m \}$ and $\overline{G}^{\bm{k}}$ can be broken separately or simultaneously in orthogonal CSMLs but must be broken simultaneously in parallel CSMLs.
+Meanwhile, both orthogonal and parallel CSMLs can exist in the same system whose $\{g_m \}$ and $\overline{G}^{\bm{k}}$ can be broken separately.
+(5) Most importantly, a complicated CSML with more paired valleys/momenta that can be realized in other MPGs can always be taken as multiple copies of the simplest CSMLs realized in the elementary CSML MPGs.
+Based on these discoveries, we propose four elementary families of CSMLs as a new dimension and feature to describe all the CSMLs.